No Complaints ≠ No Problems: 5 SME Blind Spots That Break SMEs

 Solve with context, not patches.

-A solution that breaks another process isn’t a solution — it’s a delay.
+A solution that breaks another process is not a solution; it is a delay.
 And delays are what quietly stall growth.

 🔹 OPERATIONAL TRUTH #4:

-“Let’s Discuss in the Meeting” Isn’t a Fix
+“Let’s Discuss in the Meeting” Is NOT a Fix

 Problem → Meeting postponed → Agenda lost → Problem resurfaces

-If every issue loops back to a vague future meeting, you’re not managing problems — you’re rescheduling them.
+If every issue loops back to a vague future meeting, you’re not managing problems; you are rescheduling them.
 This creates slow, creeping dysfunction that no one owns.

 🪧 What it looks like: